sotiris920/Restaurant_Multiplatform_Mobile_Application/README.md

 #### Ionic server

-You can start the ionic server by typing the following at the prompt in the Ionic folder:
+You can start the ionic server by typing the following at the prompt in the Ionic folder(root folder of the project):

 		ionic serve --lab